42-josaykos/42-minishell/README.md

 ## TODO:

-- Check control+D when input in command line is not empty
+- ctrl+\ when input buffer is not empty
+- quotes and dblquotes.
+Quotes inside dblquotes and vice-versa.
+- piped commands exit_codes + redir exit_codes
+- stdin redirection with `<` in piped commands